AustinCodingAcademy/full-stack-textbook/lessons/01LessonOne.md

 ## Homework
 On http://ondras.zarovi.cz/sql/demo/ is a great tool for visualizing databases.

 [Here](https://gist.githubusercontent.com/mistakevin/7152054fcdf022e73e71/raw/3e58a4121da0e15c61bc879dabcf633fae3869f8/breddit.xml) is the database design we built in class.
-Click "Save/Load" in the table builder scren, then copy and paste that into the "Input/Out", then click "Load XML" to view.
+Click "Save/Load" in the table builder screen, then copy and paste that into the "Input/Out", then click "Load XML" to view.

 Build amd save two database designs for the following app descriptions.
 To "Save" a design, you simply click the "Save/Load" button in the table builder screen, then "Save XML".
 The code that is generated in the "Input/Output" box should be saved in a text file, like _bocket.xml_, on your desktop, or in a [gist](https://gist.github.com/)!